NVIDIA cards for supercharged virtual desktops

 Creative/Studio, which requires resources for photo/video centric content applications like Adobe Premiere Pro or Photoshop.

 The K1 and K2, Kepler generation, provide allocated GPUs which are utilized in the form of vGPUs by virtual desktop solutions (see the box below).
 The K2 cards are already available on our Big HG servers, allowing customers to build virtual desktop infrastructures as well as work stations which have the power to run resource intensive applications.

 The use of GPU cards permits many professions which were previously limited by applications requiring superior performance, to accelerate the adoption of virtual desktops.

 Taking things even further, NVIDIA announced last summer at VMworld San Francisco, GRID 2.0, its latest solution dedicated to virtual desktops, which comes in two variety of cards, the M6 and the M60, and this time with Maxwell GPU architecture.

-According to NVIDIA, this new generation allows for a greater density of users per card.
+According to NVIDIA, this new generation permits a greater density of users per card.

-Notably, one of the strong points of version 2.0 lies in its compatibility with Linux, which extends the scope of applications eligible for this technology.
+Notably, one of the strong points of version 2.0 is its compatibility with Linux, which extends the scope of applications eligible for this technology.

-These cards have also been developed in collaboration with VMware and Citrix to maximize integration within their suites - Horizon 6 and XenDesktop, respectively - and especially for pass-through, a technology which makes it possible for a virtual desktop infrastructure to harness the complete power of a physical GPU to render 2D or 3D graphics.
+These cards have also been developed in cooperation with VMware as well as with Citrix to maximize integration within their suites, Horizon 6 and XenDesktop, respectively and especially for passthrough, a technology which makes it possible for a virtual desktop infrastructure to harness the complete power of a physical GPU to render 2D or 3D graphics.